Azure/azure-functions-dotnet-worker/samples/Net7Worker/README.md

 Cancellation tokens are signalled by the platform, the use cases supported today are:

-1. Host shutdown
+1. Sudden host shutdown or host restart
-2. Function timeout
+2. Function timeout (where function execution has exceeded the timeout limit)
    1. You can try this out by setting function timeout to 5 seconds in the host.json file: `"functionTimeout": "00:00:05"`